mkieblesz/local-workspace/README.md

     Each line should have following format `<repo-name>@<version>`.
 Version can be git `branch`, `tag`, `release` or `commit hash`.
 If no version is specified default branch is pulled as in github.

+4. Pull cms fixtures.

+    This step is necessary to run some services, mainly to serve landing pages which are stored in cms.

+    To do that export cloud foundry username which is your email and password.
+This is necessary to login to cloud foundry directory-cms-dev app in directory-dev space to create dump.

+    ```bash
+    export $CF_USERNAME=<your-username>
+    export $CF_PASSWORD="<your-password>"
+    ./scripts/eval.sh cms ./scripts/pull_fixtures.sh
+    ```

+    Once fixtures are present running won't make an effect.

 ## Usage

 First run `make clone update patch setup` to clone, setup environment, patch with new files all repos defined in `repolist` and install requirements in repo's local environment.
 If you want to omit certain repos from your workflow you can comment them out with `#`.